 Understand your record-keeping requirements

-As a sole trader, you must keep records of your income and expenses for your tax return.
-If you have any other employment you must also keep a record of this.
+As a sole trader you must keep records of your yoga teaching income and expenses for your tax return.

 Types of proof include:

-- sales invoices, till rolls and bank slips
+- Sales invoices, till rolls and bank slips etc.

 How to keep track of records?

-As a sole trader, it is possible to keep track of records in a spreadsheet.
-We would recommend looking at your records regularly e.g once a month and entering all income and expenditure into a spreadsheet.
+As a sole trader it is possible to keep track of records in a spreadsheet (though this is likely to change in the future with the implementation of Making Tax Digital for income tax).
+We would recommend looking at your records on a regular basis e.g. once a month and entering all income and expenditure.
 This means when you come to complete your tax return at the end of the year you have all your details in one place.
-As a sole trader, you could use an accounting software system, see the limited company section for further details regarding accounting software.
+As a sole trader you could also use an accounting software system, see limited company section for further details regarding accounting software.

-As a limited company, you are required to keep more records than as a sole trader.
-You must keep records about the company itself and your financial and accounting records for 6 years after the end of your financial year.
+As a limited company you are required to keep more records than as a sole trader.

 Records about the company